-2.5.9 Utilization, Expenditures and Source of Payment Variables (TOTTCH97-RXOSR97)
+2.5.9 Utilization, Expenditures and Source of Payment Variables (TOTTCH98-RXOSR98

 The MEPS Household Component (HC) collects data in each round on use and expenditures for office and hospital-based care, home health care, dental services, vision aids, and prescribed medicines.
-Data were collected for each sample person at the event level (e.g. doctor visit, hospital stay) and summed across rounds 1-3 (excluding 1997 events covered in round 3) to produce the annual utilization and expenditure data for 1997 in this file.
-In addition, the MEPS Medical Provider Component (MPC) is a follow-back survey that collected data from a sample of medical providers and pharmacies that were used by sample persons in 1997.
+Data were collected for each sample person at the event level (e.g. doctor visit, hospital stay) and summed across rounds 3-5 for Panel 2 and rounds 1-3 for Panel 3 (excluding 1997 events covered in Panel 2 Round 3 and excluding 1999 events covered in Panel 3 rounds 2 and 3) to produce the annual utilization and expenditure data for 1998 in this file.
+In addition, the MEPS Medical Provider Component (MPC) is a follow-back survey that collected data from a sample of medical providers and pharmacies that were used by sample persons in 1998.
 Expenditure data collected in the MPC are generally regarded as more accurate than information collected in the HC and were used to improve the overall quality of MEPS expenditure data in this file (see below for description of methodology used to develop expenditure data).